nios-students/docs/wiki/Glossary.md

 - **UFM**: Using Of Unfair Means
 - **NC**: Not computable as the required data for result calculation is unavailable

-**If you feel there is or was any error in your NIOS result, you should:**
+**If you have any quarry about the result or feel there is or was any error  in your NIOS result, you should:**

 > Send an email to [**rcell@nios.ac.in**](mailto:rcell@nios.ac.in) with all the necessary supporting docs and also visit or call the NIOS [Regional Center](https://web.archive.org/web/20220216190435/https://sdmis.nios.ac.in/home/regional-center).